 Best viewing Season: Throughout the year

-Popular tour packages: The 3 day Murchison falls safari is most popular as it offers an opportunity to enjoy game drive and search for some of the Big 5 animals, and then enjoy a fantastic boat cruise to the bottom of the falls.
+Popular tour packages: The 3 days Murchison falls safari is most popular as it offers an opportunity to enjoy a game drive and search for some of the Big 5 animals, and then enjoy a fantastic boat cruise to the bottom of the falls.
 If interested, you can go for chimpanzee tracking in Kanio Pabidi forest reserve on day 3 before driving back to Kampala.
-Depending on time availability, you can extend your trip to Kibale National Park or Murchison Falls or Bwindi Impenetrable forest among others.
+Depending on time availability, you can extend your trip to Kibale National Park or Murchison Falls, or Bwindi Impenetrable forest among others.

-Fauna: There are listed 76 species of mammals amongst which the Cape buffalo, Rothschild’s giraffe, Uganda kob, hartebeest and water buck are commonly seen.
-You may also spot Oribi, bush buck, Bohor reed buck, the shy Sitatunga, bush duiker, warthog and bush pig.
-Large carnivores found in the park include lion, leopard and spotted hyena.
-There are also listed 451 bird species but the commonly seen include hornbill, cormorant, the rare shoebill stork, Goliath heron, pelican, bee-eaters, kingfishers, saddle-billed stork and Egyptian geese among others, seen along the boat cruise to the bottom of the falls.
+Fauna: There are listed 76 species of mammals amongst which the Cape buffalo, Rothschild’s giraffe, Uganda kob, hartebeest, and waterbuck are commonly seen.
+You may also spot Oribi, bushbuck, Bohor reedbuck, the shy Sitatunga, bush duiker, warthog, and bushpig.
+Large carnivores found in the park include lion, leopard, and spotted hyena.
+There are also listed 451 bird species but the commonly seen include hornbill, cormorant, the rare shoebill stork, Goliath heron, pelican, bee-eaters, kingfishers, saddle-billed stork, and Egyptian geese among others, seen along the boat cruise to the bottom of the falls.